-DATE SUBMITTED TO DSS O FFICE:
+DATE SUBMITTED TO DSS OFFIC JE:

 Name: Student ID #:

 Address:

 City: State: Zip Code:

-Primary Phone: () Alterna te Phone: () -
+Primary Phone: () Altern ate Phone: ()

 Student email address:

 Program of Study:

-Explain your disability and how i -
+- of functioning in the academic classroom:

-What accommodations are you re equesting? -
+What accommodations are you reques sting? -

-DSS Staff will communicate with of checking it often.
+through your student e-mail, so please be in the practice

-A history of accommodations in itself does not warra nt the provision of s imilar accommodati ons at Wallace
+A history of accommodations in it Community College. self does not warr rant the provision of similar accommodati ions at Wallace

-Community College.\\ \\\Please review pages 11-13 of the DSS Handbook for disability documentation from your medical professional that must be submitted with this application.
+Please review pages 12-14 of the professional that must be submitted for disability documentation from you cation. r medical

-\\\\Once you make application for services and provide the appropriate documentation, the DSS Coordinator will review your paperwork with you and inform you of the accommodations you may receive.\\\\
+de the appropriate documentation, the DS of the accommodations you may receive.